J. R. Simplot: Early life

 Born in Dubuque, Iowa, he was the third of six children of Charles R. and Dorothy (Haxby) Simplot.
-His maternal grandmother was English, as were both parents of both his maternal grandfather and paternal grandmother.
-His paternal great-grandparents were both French.

 A year later in 1910, the family relocated a thousand miles (1,600 km) west to homestead in the newly irrigated Magic Valley of south central Idaho; the Minidoka Dam on the Snake River was completed a few years earlier.
 After differences with his father, Simplot left school in the eighth grade at age 14 in 1923, then worked on a farm near Declo in Cassia County.
 He developed a low-cost method for feeding hogs when the market fell, feeding them wild horse meat and potatoes.
 When the market recovered, Simplot sold his hogs at a profit and got into the potato and vegetable processing business.

+Simplot's maternal grandmother was English, as were both parents of both his maternal grandfather and paternal grandmother.
+His paternal great-grandparents were French: Henry Simplot (1806–1846) of Besançon and Susan Le Clare (1811–1876).
+Both emigrated to the United States in their teens and first met in upstate New York at Parish, where they married in 1831.
+After living there and Illinois, the couple settled in Dubuque in 1836.
+Their second son was Charles Le Clare Simplot (1838–1900), father of Charles Richard Simplot (1883–1974).